Alex-only/AlexMaxDemo_iOS/README.md

 #### 1. Import Max SDK

 ```
-pod 'AppLovinSDK'
+pod 'AppLovinSDK','xx.x.x'
 ```

-#### 2. Import Alex Adapter
+#### 2. Import AlexMaxAdapter

-1.To add the source code from the "Max" folder or the "MaxSDKAdapter.framework" to your project
+1.To add the source code from the "Max" folder or the "AlexMaxAdapter.framework" to your project

 <img width="987" alt="截屏2023-02-08 13 52 41" src="https://user-images.githubusercontent.com/124124788/217446269-c866b212-242a-425a-814a-f7aa14571be8.png">